Toward Learning POMDPs Beyond Full-Rank Actions and State Observability

 \subsection{Algorithm Parameter Selection}

 As discussed in Appendix \ref{sec:appendix-algorithm-details}, the behavior performance of our learning algorithm depends on a few manually-specified parameters.
-This section reviews all the parameters that must be specified to run our approach, and the parameters values selected for our experiments (for a summery, see Table \ref{tab:exp-params}).
+This section reviews all the parameters that must be specified to run our approach, and the parameters values selected for our experiments (for a summary, see \cref{tab:exp-params}).

 For Hankel estimation, of practical concern is the selection of the size Hankel matrix to estimate, or the sequences to include as row and column indices.
-Like many other approaches \cite{hsuSpectralAlgorithm2012,balleSpectralLearning2014}, we that we use every possible action-observation sequence up to a certain length.
+Like many other approaches \cite{hsuSpectralAlgorithm2012,balleSpectralLearning2014}, we use every possible action-observation sequence up to a certain length.
 We expose this length as an algorithm parameter.
 While smaller lengths will result in faster convergence of matrix entry estimates, selecting a length that is too short may result in a Hankel matrix whose approximate rank is strictly less than the number of states of the system.
-Our chosen lengths are included in Table \ref{tab:exp-params}.
+Our chosen lengths are included in \cref{tab:exp-params}.
 Automatically determining the proper Hankel size is an open question since the development of spectral approaches for PSRs \cite{wolfeLearningPredictive2005,bootsClosingLearningplanning2011,balleSpectralLearning2014}, and remains an interesting question for future work.

 The main parameter associated with learning PSRs is centered around the number of singular components to be used when computing the rank factorization of the Hankel matrix (Section \ref{sec:psrs}).
 As mentioned in Section \ref{sec:finite-data-params}, the main way to do this is by specifying a lower threshold on the empirical Hankel matrix lower rank approximation's reciprocal condition number.
-Empirically, we observe that empirical Hankel matrices tend to become more singular as the amount of data used to estimate them increases (Fig. \ref{fig:rcond-over-time}).
+Empirically, we observe that empirical Hankel matrices tend to become more singular as the amount of data used to estimate them increases (\cref{fig:rcond-over-time}).
 While any sufficiently small positive threshold may work with large amounts of data, in practice, larger thresholds will more quickly identify the number of states, at risk of omitting states.
 Of practical concern is the maximum number of singular values to compute to avoid computing an SVD of the \textit{entire} Hankel matrix.
-The specified values for our experiments are shown in Table \ref{tab:exp-params} under $1 / \kappa$ and `No. SVD,' respectively.
+The specified values for our experiments are shown in \cref{tab:exp-params} under $1 / \kappa$ and `No. SVD,' respectively.